linkoid/blender-vaporwave/README.md

 # Blender Vaporwave Addon
-Aids in the creation ov vaporwave meshes.
+Aids in the creation of vaporwave meshes.

 ## Table of Contents
 * [Install](#Install)